Wolkabout/WolkConnect-Arduino/examples/full_feature_set/README.md

 **Adding sensor readings:**

-Sensor types can be numeric, boolean and string and can containt more than one data parameter.
+Sensor types can be numeric, boolean or string and can contain more than one data parameter.
 Every type has it's own function for adding value eg. numeric sensor has:

 ```c